 Consideration was provided by Ghirardelli.
 Ideas for easy Easter entertaining with a simply delicious crostini brunch with coconut flour donuts and Ghirardelli chocolate are my own, and, I have to say, pretty delicious.

 What can I say, I’m a sucker for brunch.
-And donuts.
+And coconut flour donuts.
 And if mixing them together (often, please!) is wrong, then I really, really don’t want to be right.
 I mean, breakfast inspiration and tapas-style food on the table?
 It’s the total winning combo.
 Oh yeah, and chocolate, too, because we can never leave out the chocolate.

 The thing with serving brunch (or any meal, for that manner) for a holiday, like Easter, is that many times we can get overwhelmed with how to decorate the table, serve the food, etc. And let’s face it: Whether feeding family or hosting a soiree, we can tend to panic when we feel that pressure.
 That’s why I like to take the still-delicious-yet-less-crazy route (most times).
 Something I’ve found is that we can make it SO much easier on ourselves–the table more apt for conversation and overall more welcoming–by using the food itself as decor and creating a place where everyone feels comfortable making their own plates from a delicious and appealing spread of food.

 I’m always in a tug-of-war between a glam, grown-up look and keeping it whimsical–so in true Blue fashion, we do both.
 Whenever I consider decor, whether it’s for easy Easter entertaining or any other gathering, I think about what I have on hand and what natural elements I can incorporate, such as wooden boards, glass bottles, and greenery.
 Then I decide on a color palette.
 Neutral bases are always best, especially when using a colorful array of food and a smattering of chocolate as the centerpiece.